ankypant/open-weather-app/README.md

 2. NavGaurd
 3. Interceptors
 4. Local storage service
-5. Globle Error Handling and error handling service
+5. Error handling service
 6. PWA update service

-Most of the logic is present in **Home service** which is responsible for calculating and updating the scores in the dashboard.

 ## Can be improved

 1. Add more unit testing to increase the coverage.
-2. Check reposiveness
+2. Check reposiveness.
 3. Add more automation.

 ## App contains